Freshman Application Requirements

 When you apply to Stanford, you apply to the university as a whole, not to a particular major, department or school.
 We encourage you to indicate prospective majors and career interests in the application, but please know you are not bound by these selections in any way.

 Listed below are the Coalition Application and Common Application personal essay prompts, followed by the Stanford Questions.

 Coalition Application Essay Prompts

 Choose one of the following prompts for your personal essay.
-The Coalition recommends you write an essay between 300 and 400 words and no longer than 500 to 550 words.
+The Coalition recommends you aim for an essay of 500 to 550 words.